On this page Laura King, CHT, NLP, Life Coach will answer common questions about hypnosis, and debunk common myths about hypnosis.

 Laura King is the founder and director of Summit Wellness and Hypnosis Center and Summit Press.
 Laura is a highly sought after certified hypnotist and certified sports hypnotist, who works with Olympians, leading edge CEOs, professional athletes, prominent physicians, award-winning trainers, parents, and children.
 Her popular and effective “self-hypnosis” CDs and MP3s have sold to many thousands of individuals worldwide; she has also authored three books.
 If you would like more information about Laura, follow this link.

 What is Hypnosis?

 Hypnosis is a normal state of mind that occurs naturally many times in our everyday life.
 If you have ever gotten lost in thought while you were driving and “snapped out of it” several miles down the road, you were in a state of “environmental hypnosis”.
 Daydreaming is a form of “environmental hypnosis” as well.
-As a hypnotherapist, I guide my clients into a deep state of relaxation through a process called induction.
-In this relaxed state of awareness known as hypnosis, hypnotic state or hypnotic trance, the subconscious mind becomes open and suggestible.
+As a hypnotist, I guide my clients into a deep state of relaxation through a process called induction.
+In this relaxed state of awareness known as hypnosis, hypnotic state, or hypnotic trance, the subconscious mind becomes open and suggestible.
 In this hypnotic state we are able to guide the mind to release old patterns of thought and introduce new, more productive thoughts and behaviors.

 I thought my Conscious Mind controlled things – what does the Subconscious Mind do?